Ravaste/osiris_bot_discord/README.md

 - **Visionary Welcome**: Welcomes new deckhands by analyzing their profile picture via **Vision AI** to custom-roast them as soon as they step on deck.

 ### 🎙️ Voice Harassment & Mini-Games (`Intrusion` & `Citation`)
-- **Voice Intrusion (TTS)**: Surgical strike in voice channels.
-Osiris generates an audio clip using OpenAI's deep voice (`onyx`), yells a custom message at the target while they are gaming, and disconnects instantly like a ghost.
 - **"Who Said That?"**: Archive mini-game.
 Osiris digs through the last 5000 messages of the Tavern, pulls a wild out-of-context quote, and generates interactive UI buttons for the crew to guess the author (features point rewards and an anti-spam lock).

 ### 💰 Pirate Economy & Justice (`BountyShop` & `Duels`)